 I hope the above information and pictures about what you'll find inside the 9300-USBS box is helpful.

-If you have any comments or questions, please feel free to leave them below using the “Leave a reply” form at the bottom of this page.
+If you have any comments or questions, please feel free to leave them below using the “post a comment or question” link below.